dmidk/danra-docs/doc/index.rst

 It is a project within the National Center for Climate Reseach at the Danish Meteorological Institute.

 The goal is to create a 70-year atmospheric reanalysis for Danish area with the Harmonie-2.5 km Numericical Weather Prediction model.
-A near term goal is to have a 30+ year reanalysis for 1990-2020 by mid-2023.
+A near term goal is to have a 30+ year reanalysis for 1990-2020 by end of 2023.

-This website is build to inform users of the available variables, how to read data and potentially how to use it.
+This website is built to inform users of the available variables, how to access and read data and potentially how to use it.

 .. toctree::
    :caption: Contents: